lucvo01/codercomm-be/getting-started.md

 # CoderComm
+Our company is developing a social platform app for users to connect and share content with each other.
+The app will include a range of features and functional requirements to allow users to create and manage their profiles, search for and follow other users, and post and interact with content
 ## User Stories
+1. As a user, I want to be able to sign up to create my profile
+2. As a user, I want to be able to log in (log out)  of my account
+3. As a user, I want to be able to manage my profile by adding personal information, profile picture, and interests.
+4. As a user, I want to be able to search for and follow/unfollow other users
+5. As a user, I want to be able to accept/deny following requests from other users.
+6. As a user, I want to be able to see a list of people that I follow as well as my followers
+7. As a user, I want to be able to share my thoughts and interests by creating content
+8. As a user, I want to be able to view my own posts as well as other users’ content
+9. As a user, I want to be able to interact with content by liking, reacting, commenting, and sharing.
+10. As a user, I want to be able to edit or delete content, comments, shares or likes that I created.
+11. As a user, I want to be able to receive notifications about new likes, shares, and comments on my content, as well as new followers and other relevant events.
+12. As a user, I want to be able to save the content so that I can access them later. |
 ### Authentication

 - [] As a user, I can register for a new account with name, email, and password.